 If you search the internet for any questions pertaining to caregiving, you are likely to see the same advice being repeated.
 If your problem is socializing an elder, you are advised to get them involved in local activities.
-If your issue is with caregiver burnout, they will advise taking advantage of the nearest adult day care facility or respite care service.
+If your issue is with caregiver burnout, they will advise taking advantage of the Rural Caregiving and the risks for seniorsnearest adult day care facility or respite care service.
 For ambulatory issues or speech problems, you are told to take advantage of special classes designed to assist your elder.

 That advice is logical and useful for people who live in an area where these services are readily available.
 However, rural caregivers will probably have no access to programs or services such as these within a reasonable distance from their homes.
 In fact, just seeing how their remote location is disadvantaged in providing a wealth of resources for their elder may only add to the caregiver’s stress and guilt.

 Even when resources are within a reasonable driving distance, their may be an issue with transportation.